Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hanoi FC uses all 6 foreign player slots in AFC Champions League 2023/2024.

-However, there were two factors that caused the V-League representative to lose at the decisive moment.
-They lost to the Chinese team in terms of experience in competing at the highest level, and were unable to maintain their concentration and alertness to take advantage of opportunities to protect their achievements.
-Second, the opponent had a much better squad with a different factor named Graziano Pelle - a former Italian player who once "made waves" in the Premier League.
+However, there were two factors that made the V-League representative lose at the decisive moment.
+They lost to the Chinese team in terms of experience in competing at the highest level, and could not maintain their concentration and alertness to take advantage of opportunities to protect their achievements.
+Second, the opponent had a much better force with a different factor named Graziano Pelle - a former Italian player who once "made waves" in the Premier League.

 Hanoi FC can learn many lessons from that regrettable defeat.
 Coach Bozidar Bandovic - who used to lead Buriram United - has a lot of experience in the AFC Champions League.
-The capital team also understands that they need quality foreign players to play in this high-level competition and have thorough preparations as soon as the 2023 V-League season ends.
+The capital team also understands that they need quality foreign players to play in this high-level playground and have thorough preparation as soon as the 2023 V-League season ends.

-The current V-League runner-up will use all the foreign players allowed by the tournament's regulations (6 foreign players, including 1 Asian national).
-That means Hanoi FC recruited 3 foreign players just to play in the AFC Champions League (because clubs are only allowed to register 3 foreign players in the V-League).
+The current V-League runner-up will use all the foreign players allowed by the tournament regulations (6 foreign players, including 1 Asian national).
+That means Hanoi FC recruited 3 foreign players just to play in the AFC Champions League (because clubs are only allowed to register to use 3 foreign players in the V-League).

 That is not a small investment.
 Among the representatives of Vietnamese football participating in the Asian arena, only the capital team has done so.
 This shows how great the determination of Hanoi FC is.